pairshaped/curlingio-draws/README.md

 - [x] Draw deletion.
 - [x] Implement save / serilization
 - [ ] Copy the starts at from the previous draw (if there is one) when adding a new draw, just to have a decent starting point.

+## Copyright and License

+Draw Schedule Editor
+Copyright (C) 2019 Curling I/O

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.